Arau/hugo-docs-playground/content/v1/docs/install/rancher.md

 > [prerequisites for StorageOS]({{< ref "docs/prerequisites/_index.md" >}}) are
 > satisfied before proceeding.

-> StorageOS transparently supports Rancher deployments using CentOS, RHEL,
+> StorageOS transparently supports Rancher deployments on CentOS, RHEL,
 > Debian, Ubuntu or RancherOS (CSI is not supported on RancherOS) and can
-> support other Linux distributions detailed in the [systems supported
+> support other Linux distributions as detailed on the [System Configuration
 > page]({{< ref "docs/prerequisites/systemconfiguration.md" >}}) if the
-> appropriate kernel modules are present.
+> appropriate kernel modules are available.

 &nbsp;